BDC Hamburger Icon

 • Market research

-Writing a business proposal involves a lot of initial legwork.
-Once you become aware that a potential client is looking for proposals in your business niche, you will want to develop a sound, clear and precise business proposal.
-To do so, there are many pre-planning activities you will want to conduct.
+Preparing a business proposal involves a lot of initial legwork.
+Once you become aware that a potential client is looking for proposals in your business niche, you’ll want to develop a sound, clear and precise business proposal that appeals to their needs.
+There are many steps you should complete before you start writing the proposal.

 1. Do your research.

-If you don’t know much about the potential client, you need to study.
-Go to the website and read everything.
-Get names of decision-makers, an idea of its business model, how long it’s been in business, its goals and its financial picture.
+If you don’t know much about the potential client, you need to study them.
+Go to their website and read everything.
+Get the names of decision-makers, an idea of the business model, how long the company has been in operation, its goals and its financial picture.
+This is especially important if you’re sending an unsolicited proposal.

 2. Arrange a meeting with management.

-You may not get in to see the CEO, but you should make an appointment with the highest-level manager possible.
-During this meeting, you want the client to clarify goals and needs, so be a good listener and take notes!
-You also want to get clear budget parameters so you have a financial framework for your proposal.
+For solicited proposals, you may not get in to see the CEO, but you should make an appointment with the highest-level manager possible.
+During this meeting, you want the client to clarify their goals and needs, so ask probing questions, be a good listener and take notes.
+You should also get clear budget parameters so you have a financial framework for your proposal.
 While the focus of this meeting must be on the client, try to tout yourself a bit.
-Talk about your successes with similar organizations/industries.
+Talk about your successes with similar organizations or industries.

 3. Develop your solutions.

-Writing a business proposal can be a lengthy and time-consuming process.
-If you don’t know how to write a proposal, you need to be a quick learner.
-There are templates and samples online that you can study, or you can visit a fellow entrepreneur who has experience and ask for their help.
-Generally, though, your sections will be as follows.
+Writing a business proposal can be time-consuming.
+If you don’t know how to write a proposal, you can study templates and samples online or ask for help from a fellow entrepreneur who has experience with writing business proposals.

-1. Introduction: This should summarize the client’s needs, what your company provides and your top selling points.
+1. Introduction: The introduction should summarize the client’s needs, what your company provides and your top selling points.

-2. Description of the client’s current situation: This is a way to describe the need you are trying to solve for.
-This shows the potential client that you understand what their needs are.
+2. Description of the client’s current situation: This is a way to describe the need you are trying to address.
+This shows the potential client that you understand their challenges.

-3. Solution: State your solution, including the goals, objectives and methodologies for meeting the client’s needs and remedying the current situation.
+3. Solution: State your solution, including the goals and methodologies for meeting the client’s needs and remedying their current situation.

-5. Proof: Do not be afraid to praise yourself.
-What are the benefits of choosing your company?
-Point out your successes with similar projects and provide references
+5. Proof: This section highlights the benefits of choosing your company.
+Do not be afraid to praise yourself.
+Point out your successes with similar projects, and provide references.
+[Learn why who you use for job references is important.]

 6. Pricing: This is where you detail how much the project with the currently described scope will cost.
-Critically important, the costs must be carefully and clearly broken down so that each facet of your solution methodology has a specific cost.
-This way, if the client has to cut back on something, they can make informed decisions.
+The costs must be carefully and clearly broken down so each facet of your solution methodology has a specific cost assigned to it.
+This way, if the client has to cut back on something, they can make informed decisions about how it will affect the project.
+This also ensures the client knows exactly how much each portion of the project will cost.

-7. Guarantee and terms and conditions: If you are offering a guarantee or warranty, this is the place to include it.
-You should also include terms and conditions, such as how much will be charged if the scope of the project changes and how often the client will be billed.
+7. Guarantee and terms and conditions: If you’re offering a money-back guarantee or some sort of warranty, this is the place to mention it.
+You should also include any terms and conditions, such as how much will be charged if the scope of the project changes and how often the client will be billed.
 You should also outline how approvals and disputes will be handled.
-To write this section, you may want to consult with a lawyer.
+To write this section, you may want to consult a business lawyer.

-8. Next steps: At the end of the proposal, include a call to action.
+8. Next steps: At the end of the proposal, include a call to action that specifies the next steps.
 How can the client say yes to this proposal?
-Most proposals include a signature page that allows the client to accept the bid, while some proposal software allows clients to not only accept the proposal electronically, but also pay for it online.
-In addition, say what will happen next.
-For example, you might say that you will set up a meeting with the point person at the client company to get more specific information on their needs, or the next step may be for your team to create a proposed design for discussion.
+Most proposals include a signature page that allows the client to sign to accept the bid, while some proposal software allows clients to not only accept the proposal electronically but also pay your initial fees online.
+In addition, say what will happen after that.
+For example, you might note that you’ll set up a meeting with the point person at their company to get the information you need to formally begin the project, or the next step may be for your team to create an updated blueprint.

 TipBottom line

-To establish your credibility, include testimonials, examples of similar projects and client references, and awards and press your company has received.
+To establish your credibility, your business proposal should include testimonials, examples of similar projects, client references, and awards and press your company has received.

-You may also want to get input from your marketing and sales team.
-They specialize in communicating with prospects and know their pain points and priorities.
-So they can help you emphasize the right things and get your message across in a way that will be effective.
+• Seek input.
+You may want to get input from your marketing and sales team or agency.
+They specialize in communicating with prospects and know their pain points and priorities, so they can help you emphasize the right points and get your message across in an impactful way.

 Did You Know?Did you know

-Proposals with an attractive cover page tend to convert 45% better than those without one, according to Better Proposals.
+Proposals with an attractive cover page tend to win clients 45 percent more often than those without one, according to process.st and proposal software company Better Proposals.

 1. Find out who the decision-maker is before you write the letter.
 It should be addressed to that individual.

-3. The next paragraph should provide more detail about your product or service and describe how it saves money or is more efficient.
+3. The next paragraph should provide more detail about your product or service and describe how it will save money or be more efficient.

 4. The third paragraph should speak to your qualifications.
 How long have you been doing this?
-Name past and current clients who have experienced cost savings and greater efficiency with your help.
-Be certain that you have permission to use their names, as they may be contacted.
+Name past and current clients that have experienced cost savings and greater efficiency with your help.
+Be certain you have permission to use their names, as they may be contacted.

-5. The closing paragraph should be short and give some call to action.
+5. The closing paragraph should be short and include a call to action.
 Either ask them to call you or tell them you will call in a few days for an appointment.

 author image